Understanding Chest Pain - Part 1: Heart Attack & Angina

 Radiation

 Given the non-specific nature of the symptoms the casualty describes together with how they appear, the signs and symptoms merely enable to us to recognise a potential heart problem, they do not allow us to differentiate between heart attack and angina.
-(2)
+(2) However, severe and prolonged precordial chest pain in a male patient between the age of 41-70 years, with pain radiation to left shoulder, neck and jaw is highly suggestive of AMI.(1)

 What are the triggers?